kgj-0x64/meact.js/README.md

 ### Why do we need a Virtual DOM

-In order to do CRUD operations on the browser DOM for target `ReactElement` nodes, we need access to information about parent-children relations with positional info from the rendered browser DOM tree.
+In order to do CRUD operations on the browser DOM for target `MeactElement` nodes, we need access to information about parent-children relations with positional info from the rendered browser DOM tree.

 - The read-only `parentNode` property of the `Node` interface returns the parent of the specified node in the DOM tree. `Document` and `DocumentFragment` nodes can never have a parent, so `parentNode` will always return `null`.
 It also returns `null` if the node has just been created and is not yet attached to the tree.